 I'll be using a custom hook to set up a fetch request to the Firebase API to add new users via authentication.
 Here is the custom hook:

 After successfully registering a user to our Firebase back-end API, it is time we add the logic to allow already registered users to gain access to the protected resources in our app.
-We would need to refer these docs.
+We would need to refer .